ilylabs/ilylabs.github.io/_projects/COVID-trackers.md

 {%- assign covidcanada=site.data.projects-COVID-canada-20200504 -%}

 The goal of this project is to evaluate the now infamous $$R_0$$ (and $$R_e(t)$$) for various countries daily, and more specifically for Canada, Québec and Morocco.
 I've been interested in knowing the $$R_0$$ value for various places but was surprised by how hard it was to do so.
-After some research, [Houda K.](https://twitter.com/sha3kouka) and myself found the [excellent ipython notebook by lipshar](https://www.kaggle.com/lisphilar/covid-19-data-with-sir-model) that provides all the tools necessary to *(1)* perform minimizations over various SIR models to get their current parameters and *(2)* to plot one of those SIR models given some parameters (this second point is often confused with a _prediction_).
+After some research, [Houda K.](https://twitter.com/sha3kouka) and myself found the [excellent ipython notebook by lipshar](https://www.kaggle.com/lisphilar/covid-19-data-with-sir-model) that provides all the tools necessary to *(1)* perform minimizations over various SIR models to get their current parameters and *(2)* plot one of those SIR models given some parameters (this second point is often confused with a _prediction_).
 {: style="text-align: justify;"}

 ## SIR-F: R0 evolution by country